-Injuries that occur when weaker players try to perform at the same level as stronger players of the opposite sex can be dangerous.
+Sport injuries that occur when weaker players try to perform at the same level as stronger players of the opposite sex can be dangerous.

 Some players who don’t understand the game and get invited just to fill the quota sometimes don’t understand the concept of tackle, shield, advantage, “First to the ball” and can create injuries by doing things that the opponents are not expecting.
 It sometimes results in very bad injuries.

 Clumsy players who join the game to fill the quota or just to play with their date or partner usually end up hurting themselves or their opponent by not knowing when to slow down or get away from players who are very fast or skillful.